-We asked our Film and Media Studies lecturers for their top film recommendations for students to watch before joining the course.
+We asked our film and media lecturers for their top recommendations for students to watch before starting a degree.
+Here are 11 films chosen by course leader Neil Henderson.

 Shadows (1959) John Cassavetes